-Claim processing will be completed for contracted Providers in accordance with the timeliness provisions set forth in the Provider Agreement with Molina.
-Unless the Provider and Molina or contracted medical group/IPA have agreed in writing to an alternate schedule, Molina will process the Claim for service within 30 days after receipt of Clean Electronic Claims and 45 days after receipt of nonelectronic Clean Claims.
+Claims processing will be completed for contracted Providers in accordance with the timeliness provisions set forth in the Provider' Agreement with Molina.
+Unless the Provider and Molina or contracted medical group/IPA have agreed in writing to an alternate schedule, Molina will process the Claim for service within 60 days after receipt of Clean Claims.

 The receipt date of a Claim is the date Molina receives notice of the Claim.